Doctors split on Avastin for breast cancer: survey

-NEW YORK (Reuters Health) - An international survey of cancer doctors shows many question U.S. health advisers' 2010 rejection of Roche's drug Avastin to treat advanced breast cancer.
+NEW YORK (Reuters Health) - An international survey of cancer doctors shows that many question health advisers' 2010 rejection of Roche Holding's drug Avastin to treat advanced breast cancer.

-The small survey, published in the journal Cancer, shows almost half of the respondents would continue to use the drug under certain circumstances regardless of the final decision from the Food and Drug Administration.
+The small survey, published in the journal Cancer, shows that almost half of the respondents would continue to use the drug under certain circumstances regardless of the final decision from the Food and Drug Administration.
+(For the full results, see: bit.ly/vIOclz)

 Once thought to slow advanced, or metastatic, breast cancer by almost six months, more recent studies show Avastin only slowed the disease by two to three months.

-The new numbers coupled with side effects, including ulcers in the stomach and intestines and blood clots, led an independent panel to reaffirm the FDA's proposal in June.
+The new numbers coupled with side effects, including ulcers in the stomach and intestines as well as blood clots, led an independent panel to reaffirm the FDA's proposal in June.

 More than four out of 10 doctors said they would continue to use the drug under certain circumstances even if the FDA rejected it, and eight percent said, "of course I will use it."